Beijing Metro 2020 – The Insiders Guide to the Beijing Subway System

 Line 14 effectively covers the east of Beijing, connecting North East with South West in an L shape (with a gap in the middle, making two lines).

 - Beijing University of Technology

 - Chaoyang Park

-Starts North of the city in the Olympic Green area, and goes very North East (higher than the airport) to the outskirts of the city in the Shunyi area.
+Beijing Metro Line 15 starts North of the city in the Olympic Green area, and goes further to the North East (moreso than the airport) to the outskirts of the city in the Shunyi area.
 Convenient for getting to:

 - Tsinghua University